fleveque/awesome-awesomes/README.md

 awesome-awesomes
 ================

-Awesome collection of awesome lists of libraries, tools, frameworks and software for any programming language :D
+Awesome collection of awesome lists of libraries, tools, frameworks and software for any programming language, or closely related :D

+Feel free to add new lists or categories!
+Remember, it's not mandatory that name starts with awesome- ;)

+# Programming languages

 * [Clojure](#clojure)
 * [Erlang](#erlang)